 Single line commands to download and execute malicious code are useful for a number of reasons;

-- To embed in other attack packages, such as Macro based malware or USD HID attacks
+• To embed in other attack packages, such as Macro based malware or USB HID attacks

 Having multiple techniques is useful, as endpoint detection and response systems will typically use pattern matching rules to detect some of these.